harmya/EpidemicSimulation/README.md

 # Epidemic Simulation

 The entire world is going through a pandemic right now.
-This got me thinking about how a particular infection comes to an end and what are the different variables which affect the infection.
+Normally, I tried to mathematically model it.

 ## Colour Code:
 - **Blue: Susceptible Individuals**